All About Japanese Landscaping

 to stroll through their gardens.
 It consists of a path on the outside that

 weaves itself inside through out the garden.
-To build a proper stroll garden, an
+To build a proper stroll

-of gardens.
+in these types of gardens.

 The Dry Zen Garden - Was not surprisingly created by Buddhist

 monks to clear their minds.
-It consists of stones and rocks and boulders, gravel
+It consists of stones and rocks and boulders,

-lot of home ware shops, that consist of sand and a rock or two in a bowl with a
+buy from a lot of home ware shops, that consist of sand and a rock or two in

-tiny rake.
+a bowl with a tiny rake.

 The Island Style Garden - Traditionally this type of garden was